Disease Guide ·Brachycephalic Syndrome ·2026

 Brachycephalic Syndrome in Cats - symptoms, vet costs & insurance

-Brachycephalic syndrome surgery costs $1,000-$3,000 — for a problem humans bred into these cats on purpose.
-Flat-faced breeds like Persians and British Shorthairs have compressed skulls that squeeze the airways.
-Stenotic nares (pinched nostrils), elongated soft palate, and narrowed trachea make every breath a struggle.
-That cute snoring sound?
-It's a cat fighting to get enough air.
-Heat and stress make it worse, and some cats can't breathe well enough to play or exercise.
+Brachycephalic syndrome surgery costs $1,000-$3,000 - for a problem humans bred into these cats.
+Flat-faced breeds like Persians and British Shorthairs have compressed skulls squeezing the airways.
+Stenotic nares (pinched nostrils), elongated soft palate, and narrowed trachea make breathing a struggle.
+Heat and stress worsen symptoms, preventing play or exercise.

 Brachycephalic Syndrome - vet costs and insurance